Wellesley College Financial Aid Policies

-A Financial Aid Appeals Committee meets regularly to discuss requests for reconsideration.
+A Financial Aid Appeals Committee meets weekly to discuss requests for reconsideration.
 Appeals are processed on a first come, first served basis and requests regarding returning student offers will be considered only after initial offers are completed for all returning students.

 A third party user is a person/party with whom you wish to share access to your Wellesley student financials account.
 Students may set up other individuals (such as a parent, guardian, employer, scholarship agency, or other third party) as third party users to view up-to-the-minute account activity; make and confirm payments; and enroll in a monthly payment plan.
 Any third party user you establish will receive an email notification with instructions to set up their Workday and Nelnet accounts.
 If your parent or guardian typically pays your bill, Student Financial Services encourages you to establish that person as a third party user.

 Workday is Wellesley's official system of record for student account activity.
 The first Fall billing notification will be sent in early July and payment arrangements must be made by the published due date.
 The first Spring billing notification will be sent in early December and payment arrangements must be made by the published due date.